-According to the 2018 Global Risk Report, the World Economic Forum released this year, and Cyberattacks are amongst the Top 5 Risks for Global Stability in terms of Likelihood and Impact.
-A data breach caused by a cyberattack can indeed have an incredible impact on any country, corporation or a business owner.
+According to the 2018 Global Risk Report, the World Economic Forum released this year, and Cyberattacks are among the Top 5 Risks for Global Stability in Likelihood and Impact.
+A data breach caused by a cyberattack can indeed have an incredible impact on any country, corporation, or a business owner.

 Hacking attacks are not a matter of “if” anymore — they’re a matter of „when“!

 The problem with this mismanagement form shows itself once a data breach occurs since the most costly part is how it is managed.
-To help you avoid any mistakes during the usual stages of a data breach, I will walk you through each stage one by one and give some recommendations on how to tackle each situation.
+Therefore, to help you avoid any mistakes during the usual stages of a data breach, I will walk you through each stage one by one and recommend tackling each situation.

 If any of the signals mentioned above have surfaced in your company, you need to act fast and investigate the issue intensively since mismanagement in an early stage can already lead to a loss of customer trust and more delayed remediation of the vulnerability.

 This is where data breaches show their main and direct impact.
 This is the actual hacking part where the attacker extracts data or stops you from operating your business.

 Either this part is currently happening (e.g., you cannot access your data) or has already happened (customer or business data or other sensitive information has been stolen).
 It is up to your management on how fast your company will be up and running again.
 This is when it is also shown if you can keep your public image or if your reputation goes down the drain (see Aftermath).
 In any way, you will experience a decrease in your application visits since users cannot access it or are less willing to use it until you fix the issue.
 The following loss in revenue is the first and direct cost associated with the data breach.

 Whether it only impacts your internal operations or whether customer data has been extracted, you should consider giving a public statement on the matter or sending out a notification to your customers to retain your integrity and public trust.